 This is the core theory module for MA in Literary Translation Studies and MA in Translation and Cultures students and will run each autumn.
-Please see the Library's Talis Aspire reading list system for the up-to-date 2018-19 reading list.
+Please see the Library's Talis Aspire reading list system for the reading list.
 Preparatory reading and useful anthologies are suggested below.

 Aims: This module seeks to provide an overview of the development of Translation Studies as a discipline since the 1970s but also of “pre-scientific” thought on translation dating from the classical era; the module simultaneously provides an overview of translation theory and explores how translation theory relates to translation practice and to the study of translated texts.